php-telegram-bot/docs/docs/start/environment.md

     * Download a mini version of Ubuntu 16.04 LTS
     * Install all the dependencies needed by the `php-telegram-bot` framework
     * Initialize the framework through `composer install`
+    * Set up a basic MySQL database with mandatory pre-prepared tables for the framework usage.

 Once Vagrant finish the boot up process you can login into the virtual machine with: